djmunoz/obliquity_inference/README.rst

    cosi_arr = np.linspace(0.0,0.99999999,300)
    post = np.asarray([posterior_cosi_full(c,vsini_dist,veq_dist)  for c in cosi_arr])

+OR...

-- Using the analytic approximation
+- Using an analytic approximation

 Alternatively, if *both* vsini_dist and veq_dist can be well approximated by normal distributions, you can use the analytic approximation of Munoz & Perets (2017)